neithernut/dr.w.falls/doc/design/ServerClient.md

 The item type for the game state update channel will be

-    (list of (player name, round score, overall score, player state), optional tag of winner)
+    list of (player data reference, round score, player state)

-with "player state" indicating whether a player is still present.
+with "player state" indicating whether a player is playing, defeated or suceeded in clearing the field of viruses.

 The channel for updates from the connections will have the following item type: